AikoChou/citationdetective/README.md

 Change to `scripts/` directory, run the `parse.py` script which will query the Wikipedia API for the actual content of the pages and run Citation Need model to identify sentences lacking citations:
 ```
 $ cd scripts
-$ python parse.py example_pageids
+$ python parse.py sample_pageids
 ```
-You can simply use the `example_pageids` provided or generate one from `print_pageids_from_wikipedia.py`.
-For the later option, you need to download the page SQL dump of Wikipedia and import it in your local MySQL.
+You can use the `sample_pageids` provided or generate one from `print_pageids_from_wikipedia.py`.
+For the later option, you need to download the page SQL dump of Wikipedia and import the dump in your local MySQL in advance.

 Lastly, your MySQL installation should contain a database named `root__scratch_en` with *sentences* table.
-The `install_new_database.py` script will atomically move the table to a new database named `root__citationdetective_p`, which is where the database serve to public in Toolforge.
+The `install_new_database.py` script will atomically move the table to a new database named `root__citationdetective_p` which serves as the final database.
 ```
-$ ./install_new_database.py
+$ python install_new_database.py
 ```